 Eighteen months ago, Lexus reached the milestone figure of ten million global sales, and this year we celebrated the sale of our five-millionth SUV.
-Now, following the calculation of September 2020 registration figures, Lexus is delighted to announce that we have accumulated more than one million vehicles sales in Europe*.
+Now, following the calculation of September 2020 registration figures, Lexus is delighted to announce that we have accumulated more than one million vehicle sales in Europe*.

-This timely achievement coincides with the 30th anniversary of our launch in Europe, as well as the start of a new era in Lexus history with the introduction of our first battery electric vehicle, the Lexus UX 300e.
+This timely achievement coincides with the 30th anniversary of our launch in Europe, as well as the start of a new era in Lexus history with the introduction of our first battery-electric vehicle, the Lexus UX 300e.

 In 1990, just a few months after the brand’s global debut in the United States, Lexus launched in Europe with a single model, the LS 400.
-This luxury saloon redefined the class in terms of performance, efficiency and advanced equipment features, signalling the start of a transformation of the premium car market.
+This luxury saloon redefined the class in terms of performance, efficiency and advanced equipment features, signalling the start of transforming the premium car market.
 Following the Japanese principles of omotenashi, Lexus simultaneously introduced a new approach to customer care and service that continues to set the industry standard.

 Rather than follow established norms, Lexus has always endeavoured to chart its own course, not least in taking the lead in developing hybrid electric power.
-Since introducing the world’s first luxury hybrid vehicle, the RX 400h SUV, in 2005, we have continued to develop the technology to achieve even greater performance, efficiency and driver rewards.
+Since introducing the world’s first luxury hybrid vehicle, the RX 400h SUV, in 2005, we have continued to develop the technology to achieve even more outstanding performance, efficiency and driver rewards.